sergiouribe/statistical-analysis-with-R/README.md

 # Statistical Analysis with R
-Self-learnign stats with the Hothorn and Everitt book, and reproducing the exercises with a tidyverse approach.
+Self-learning stats with the Hothorn and Everitt book, and reproducing the exercises with a tidyverse approach.